DanFrancisku/DanFrancisku/README.md

 # 👋 Hi, I'm Dhanushka (DanFrancisku)

-🎓 MSc in Data Science | 🧪 Former Physics Teacher | 💻 Aspiring Data Scientist
+🎓 MSc in Data Science graduate with a background in Physics education | 💻 Aspiring Data Scientist
 📍 Based in London, UK

 ---